Get a discount off your first purchase

 Here’s how to stay awake at work:

 2. Snack wisely: It’s important to keep some healthy snacks on hand so you won’t be tempted to grab a sugary, carb-heavy convenience snack when the need to nosh hits during an energy slump.
-Try eating about a handful of pistachios (40 grams), a hardboiled egg with raw vegetables, oats with almond butter, a scoop of high-quality protein powder, or some full-fat Greek yoghurt.
+Try eating a small handful of pistachios (1 ounce), a hard-boiled egg with raw vegetables, oats with almond butter, a scoop of high-quality protein powder, or some full-fat Greek yogurt.

-4. Retool your environment: Exposure to sunlight in the morning can kick-start your circadian rhythm, helping you feel more awake and energised.
-(6) On days when it’s challenging to get natural sunlight, find ways to set up your workspace to avoid falling asleep at desk.
+4. Retool your environment: Exposure to sunlight in the morning can kickstart your circadian rhythm, helping you feel more awake and energized.
+7 On days when it’s challenging to get natural sunlight, find ways to set up your workspace to avoid falling asleep at desk.
 You might want to try using a light therapy lamp or light box to help you feel more awake and help with mood on cloudy days.
-Ensuring your office is well-lit and has good air circulation and isn’t too warm or too cold can ward off feelings of sleepiness at work.
+Ensuring your office is well-lit, has good air circulation, and isn’t too warm or too cold can ward off feelings of sleepiness at work.

 6. Get regular exercise: Routine physical activity helps support steady glucose (and steady energy) by improving insulin sensitivity.
-(8) The NHS recommends doing at least 150 minutes of moderate intensity activity each week (30 minutes, five days a week) or racking up 75 minutes of vigorous intensity exercise each week (25 minutes, three days a week).
-Going for a 10-minute walk on your work break can help keep glucose steady and energy levels high by stimulating circulation of fresh oxygenated blood and nutrients to your muscles and brain —all of which will help you avoid falling asleep at work.
+9 The Physical Activity Guidelines for Americans recommends doing at least 150 minutes of moderate-intensity activity each week (e.g. 30 minutes, 5 days a week) or racking up 75 minutes of vigorous-intensity exercise each week (e.g. 25 minutes, 3 days a week).
+10 Going for a 10-minute walk on your work break can help keep glucose steady and energy levels high by stimulating circulation of fresh oxygenated blood and nutrients to your muscles and brain —all of which will help you avoid falling asleep at work.

 7. Stay hydrated: When the body is dehydrated, you’re likely to feel tired.
-To stay properly hydrated, plan to drink about three litres of water each day.
+To stay properly hydrated, plan to drink about 3 liters of water each day.
 You can also opt for other no- or low-sugar beverages that are hydrating, such as sparkling water and caffeine-free herbal tea.
 A good rule of thumb is to get at least half of your daily hydration from plain water.

-8. Establish good sleep patterns: Getting seven to nine hours of high-quality sleep sets you up for having more energy the next day so you are more likely to exercise, make better food choices, and can concentrate better.
-(9) Practice good sleep hygiene tips like turning lights low, stopping screen time one to two hours before bed, and taking a warm bath or shower to wind down.
+8. Establish good sleep patterns: Getting 7 to 9 hours of high-quality sleep sets you up for having more energy the next day so you are more likely to exercise, make better food choices, and can concentrate better.
+11 Practice good sleep hygiene tips like turning lights low, stopping screen time 1 to 2 hours before bed, and taking a warm bath or shower to wind down.
 Good sleep also helps your body regulate glucose.
-(10)
+12

 A final note from Lingo